 Mariela Quesada Centeno, Graduate Student & Community-Based Organization Representative

 Affiliations allow a faculty member, staff member, graduate student, or community member to be associated with the Center for Child and Family Well-Being.
 All UW System faculty, graduate students, and staff are eligible.
 Other researchers, professionals, and community members are eligible for affiliate status provided that they maintain a substantial connection with the activities of CCFW or are part of funded projects.
 Affiliates have three-year terms, which may be renewed using the same process used for new affiliates.

 Thank you for your interest in supporting the Center for Child and Family Well-Being.
 It is through donations from individuals and organizations that the Center is able to reach individuals and families in need, especially those that are underserved.
-Your tax-deductible gift helps advance research for both children and families.

 Connect with CCFW

 For general CCFW inquiries, email us at firstname.lastname@example.org | 608-890-3259